 Our crushers in action

-The RM 100GO! is the high-performance mobile crusher for high volume producers.
+The RM 100GO! is a high-performance mobile crusher for high volume producers.
 It excels in recycling as well as hard-rock applications.
-Weighing in at only 74,850 lbs. it crushes up to 275 t/h with an extremely efficient fuel burn.
+Weighing only 75,000 lbs. it crushes up to 275 TPH with an extremely fuel efficient diesel-electric drive.